Contractible stability spaces and faithful braid group actions: The C alabi- Y au- -category of a D ynkin quiver

-\begin{corollary} The principal component $\stabGQ{N}$ of the stability space, containing the stability conditions with heart the representations of $\GQ{N}$, is of finite-type, and hence is contractible. \end{corollary} \begin{proof} By \cite[Corollary 8.4]{king-qiu} each $t$--structure obtained from the standard one, whose heart is the representations of $\GQ{N}$, by a finite sequence of simple tilts is algebraic. \cite[Lemma 5.1 and Proposition 5.2]{MR3281136} show that each of these t-structures is of finite tilting type.
-Hence by Lemma \ref{simple finite tilting} the component $\tiltGQ{N}$ containing the standard $t$--structure has finite-type, and therefore by Theorem \ref{stab contractible} the corresponding component $\stabGQ{N}$ is contractible. \end{proof} This affirms the second part of \cite[Conjecture 5.8]{MR3281136}.
+\begin{corollary} The stability space $\stabGQ{N}$ is of finite-type, and hence is contractible. \end{corollary} \begin{proof} By \cite[Corollary 8.4]{king-qiu} each t-structure obtained from the standard one, whose heart is the representations of $\GQ{N}$, by a finite sequence of simple tilts is algebraic. \cite[Lemma 5.1 and Proposition 5.2]{MR3281136} show that each of these t-structures is of finite tilting type.
+Hence by Lemma~\ref{simple finite tilting} $\tiltGQ{N}$ has finite tilting type, and therefore by Theorem~\ref{stab contractible} $\stabGQ{N}$ is contractible. \end{proof} This affirms the second part of \cite[Conjecture 5.8]{MR3281136}.